mapbender/mapbender-documentation/en/quickstart.rst

 * info on: layer provides feature info requests, info default activates the feature info functionality
 * toggle allowed: allows opening in the layer tree
 * toggle on: open folder on start of the application
-* more information (...): opens a dialog with detailed layer information:
+* more information (...): opens a dialog with detailed layer information
     * ID: ID of the layer.
 Can be useful :ref:`to control <layer_visibility>`URL parameters.
     * Name: layer name of the service information (for getMap-Requests)
     * Style: if a WMS provides more than one style you can choose a different style than the default style.

 5. User and group management